Enjoy the taste of autumn with these mini pumpkin pies, filled with spiced pumpkin goodness and surrounded by a buttery crust.

 This recipe is inspired by Libby’s recipe, but in addition to eggnog, I add dark brown sugar and nutmeg for extra richness and holiday spice.

-You’re welcome to make your own piecrusts, but I’m pretty pleased with the Pillsbury refrigerated crusts.
+You’re welcome to use your own pie crust recipe, but I’m pretty pleased with the Pillsbury pre-made pie crusts.
 And this time of year, I’ve got enough homemade stuff going on in the kitchen and craft room.

 Ingredients